National Curriculum and Textbook Board

-All public schools and also a lot of private schools of Bangladesh follow the curricula of the NCTB.
+All public schools and many private schools in Bangladesh follow the curriculum of NCTB.
 Starting in 2010, every year free books are distributed to students between Grade-1 to Grade-10 to eliminate illiteracy.
 These books comprise most of the curricula of the majority of Bangladeshi schools.
-There are two versions to each national curriculum.
+There are two versions of the curriculum.
 One is the Bengali language version and the other one is English language version.

 History

 National Curriculum and Textbook Board traces its origins to the East Pakistan School Textbook Board which was established in 1954.
 In 1971, the Bangladesh School Textbook Board was established.
-In 1976 it was constituted as the National Curriculum and Syllabus Committee and the National Curriculum Development Centre was established in 1981.
+In 1976, it was constituted as the National Curriculum and Syllabus Committee and the National Curriculum Development Centre was established in 1981.
 National Curriculum Development Centre and the Bangladesh School Textbook Board were merged in 1983 to form the Bangladesh National Textbook Board which was later renamed to National Curriculum and Textbook Board.